Ideal Optical Flux Lattices: Ideality

 where the notation $[\cdot]_{\vb G}$ is shorthand for the $\vb G$ Fourier component of the bracketed quantity.
 The Gaussian decay of $|I_{\vb G}|$ ensures that the band can be made exponentially flat in the number of tuning parameters of $\chi^\alpha$.
 To see this, imagine tuning the Fourier components of the numerator and denominator for the $N$ innermost shells $\vb G\in\Lambda_{0,1,2,\dots N}$ to have a common ratio

 Then the first term that causes dispersion is suppressed by $|I_{\vb G\in\Lambda_{N+1}^\star}|$ compared to the typical energy scale.
 As long as the potential is at most comparable to $\omega_c$, we expect a bandwidth comparable to $\omega_c|I_{\vb G\in\Lambda^\star_{N+1}}|$, which decays extremely quickly with $N$ as seen in Table \ref{table:shellformfactor}.
 Let us refer to this situation as an $N$-flat band, and the manifold of model parameters on which this is achieved, the $N$-flat manifold.
 In a similar discussion, focused on the adiabatic limit for the dual Haldane model, finding a $1$-flat manifold was taken as the `magic angle' condition for twisted transition metal dichalcogenides\cite{shiAdiabaticApproximationAharonovCasher2024}.
-The power of optical lattices in cold gases is that one can shape the potential with tuning parameters, so as to reach the $1$- or $2$-flat regimes, or potentially beyond.
+The power of optical lattices in cold gases is that one can shape the potential with tuning parameters, so as to reach the $1$- or $2$-flat regimes, or potentially beyond. {Reaching a higher $N$-flat condition requires tuning additional, independent Fourier harmonics of the scalar potential.
+This does not require additional laser beams: as illustrated for the dual Haldane model in App.~\ref{app:DualHaldaneExp}, the extra harmonics can instead be added as extra frequency tones on the beams already present, for example using an acousto-optic or electro-optic modulator.
+Since these tones need only contribute to the scalar potential, they can also be far-detuned, and so do not add appreciably to the photon scattering budget.}

 This dispersion estimate is only reliable when the band is similarly close to ideality, otherwise the dispersion would be dominated by the $\vb k$ dependence of the true $\chi^\alpha$.
 To understand this dependence, consider the reformulation of the genuine eigenvalue equation in terms of the spinor $\chi_{n\vb k}^\alpha$ which depends on the band index $n$ and the crystal momentum $\vb k$: